HERMESSSignalProcessingSoftware/VersionedSpecs/DAPI.md

 #### 1.2.3.4 `0x03`: Send Live Data acquisition
 Sends a recently captures datapackage containing all measurement values from all ADCs and all STAMPs.
 The _success byte_ always indicates a successfull operation.
-The _command bytes_ are defined as:
+The _Content bytes_ are defined as:
 1. 1 byte indicating the number of dataframes
 2. 8 bytes timestamp for first dataframe reading in fractions of 250us since start of data acquisition.
 3. For every dataframe: